 - Abnormalities in male reproductive organs.

-- Female reproductive health issues, problems, early puberty, and early reproductive senescence.
+- Female reproductive health issues, problems, early puberty (precocious puberty), and early reproductive senescence.

 - Increases in mammary, ovarian, and prostate cancers.

 - Increases in immune and autoimmune diseases,and some neurodegenerative diseases